Malcolm Brogdon: Personal life

-Brogdon's father, Mitchell Gino Brogdon, Sr., is a lawyer and mediator best known as the host of the syndicated court show Personal Injury Court.
+Brogdon's father, Mitchell Gino Brogdon Sr., is a lawyer and mediator best known as the host of the syndicated court show Personal Injury Court.
 Dr. Jann Adams, Brogdon's mother, is the former chair of Morehouse College's Psychology Department.
 She is now the associate dean of science and math.
-His mother and father divorced when he was 11.
-Brogdon's oldest brother Gino is a practicing attorney, while his other older brother John is in law school.
+His parents divorced when he was 11.
+Both of Brogdon's brothers, Gino Jr and John are practicing attorneys.

-Brogdon is a distant cousin of actress and singer Queen Latifah.

-He is nicknamed "The President", due to his professional demeanor and Masters Degree in Public Policy from the Batten School of Leadership and Public Policy at the University of Virginia.
+Brogdon is nicknamed "The President", due to his professional demeanor and master's degree in public policy from the Batten School of Leadership and Public Policy at the University of Virginia.

 Community involvement

-In 2018, Brogdon founded Hoops2O, a nonprofit aimed at addressing the clean-water crisis, particularly in Africa.
+In 2018, Brogdon partnered with The Chris Long Foundation on their Hoops2O initiative, a program aimed at addressing the clean-water crisis, particularly in Africa.
 As of May 2019, $274,200 had been raised for the cause.
 Brogdon is a member of the "Starting Five", along with Joe Harris, Justin Anderson, Anthony Tolliver, and Garrett Temple, who initially made a goal to raise $225,000 through Hoops2O to fund five wells in East Africa by the end of the 2018–19 season.
 Brogdon traveled with Anderson and Harris to Tanzania to witness the opening of the first well they funded in July 2019, and by November Hoops2O had raised nearly $400,000.
-By February 2020, the charity had funded the construction of ten wells in Tanzania and Kenya, bringing water to over 52,000 citizens.
+By February 2020, the program had funded the construction of ten wells in Tanzania and Kenya, bringing water to over 52,000 citizens.
+Brogdon founded his own nonprofit, The Brogdon Family Foundation, in 2020.